tongjingqi/Awesome-Agent-Reward/README.md

 - **Previous Era**: Human Data Era with limitations of human-generated data and capabilities
 - **Current Opportunity**: Combining self-discovery capabilities with task generality from the human data era
 - **Key Components**: Environmental rewards, autonomous interaction, continuous experience streams, non-human planning and reasoning

+In conclusion, reward construction provide interactive environment and reward signals.
+It becomes crucial for AI agent to learn new "Project" or get "Experience".

 ## Verifiable Task Construction